 3. Potentially high costs of doing business

-In the United States, contract work does not offer health insurance or other benefits, so you’ll have to purchase benefits separately if you don’t have the option of being a dependent on someone else’s policy.
+In the USA, contract work often does not offer healthcare or other benefits, so you’ll have to purchase benefits separately if you don’t have the option of being a dependent on someone else’s policy.
 Doing so can be costly, so you’ll need to budget accordingly for these expenses.

 Freelance project managers can benefit from project management software to make it easier to manage your project portfolio, if you choose something with the right functionalities.
 For example, you can use project management software to: